tsatke/mixed-radix-counter-rs/README.md

 mrc.add(69_413_798); // or call `mrc.increment()` in a loop 69_413_798 times, but beware, that's a lot slower assert_eq!(*mrc, [2, 73, 9, 36, 38]);
 ```

+Although numbers are the most obvious element types, this is not restricted to numbers.
+Look at the generic bounds af you want to see more.

+## How to contribute

+Feel free to send PRs for anything that comes to your mind.